RaihanSarkar1/appnap_training/README.md

 # Appnap_training
-This is my Appnap web development training repository where I will keep all my files.
+This is my Appnap web development training repository where I will keep all task files.

-## What to learn from HTML class 1
+## What I have learned from HTML class 1
 1. data-* attribute from Html global attributes: https://www.w3schools.com/tags/att_global_data.asp